SophiaAtkinson/discord-bot/README.md

-This is what the bot code can do, it can do simple commands, and it can show status.
+This is what the bot code can do, it can do simple commands, and it can show a status.
 If you want more functionality you can go to [Discord.js Docs](https://discord.js.org) and you can add more.

 **If you want to run/use it**